SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

 Seeing this message I knew I couldn’t respond “Hi” it would kill the conversation, but I also couldn’t ask her about her work in the Education space (when I meant digging, I also researched her LinkedIn).

 I knew that whatever I say, it needs to help me lead to an in person meet.
-So I went back to the drawing board, I began to note down everything, like the types of post she liked, types of picturesI knew that whatever I say, it needs to help me lead to an in person meet.
 So I went back to the drawing board, I began to note down everything, like the types of post she liked, types of pictures she posted and types of events she attended.
-Basically, I studied her for about 2 hours. she posted, types of events she attended, basically I studied her for about 2 hours.
+Basically, I studied her for about 2 hours.

 ![nerdstuding.gif](img/nerdstuding.gif)